Hritik23/ML_tools/README.md

 # Introduction

-I am going to fill this repo with various useful ML tools.
+I have added various linear and non-linear activation functions along with their visualizations.